Real PhD data! Finally.

-At the end of March Dennis Minja arrived in the Serengeti to train to be Project Manager for Cheetah Project.
+At the end of March Dennis Minja arrived in the Serengeti to be the research assistant for the Cheetah Project (he is now Project Manager).
 After a couple weeks of training he took over finding the 20 cheetahs a month for the demographic data, freeing me up to focus on my multi day follows and the collection of data for my PhD.

 I got another data point a week or so later when I followed an old female named Courtney for 2.5 days.
 Courtney is one of my favorites, she and her sister having been some of the first cheetahs I spotted on my own back in 2004 when I first started as the research assistant on the cheetah project.
 I named her after a college friend of mine who had loved Africa and died in a car crash my junior year.
 So I was immensely pleased to see her again looking so fine and healthy.
 I found her on a kill near Zebra kopjes, and in 2 days I don't think she moved over a kilometre from the original position, although there were lions and hyenas nearby, and she caught another gazelle fawn the next day.
 Since she didn't move much neither did I and it was really interesting to watch how the presence of other animals near her changed during the day.
 I watched a male lion stalk and briefly chase a male eland, herds of gazelles and solitary hyenas trek across the valley.
 The first night I left her as the light was failing and camped right nearby at Zebra kopjes.